nervosnetwork/ckb/rpc/README.md

 ### Type `EpochNumberWithFraction`

 The epoch indicator of a block.
-It shows which epoch the block is in, and elapsed epoch fraction after adding this block.
+It shows which epoch the block is in, and the elapsed epoch fraction after adding this block.

 This is a 64-bit unsigned integer type encoded as the 0x-prefixed hex string in JSON.
 See examples of [Uint64](#type-uint64).